bitshares/docs.bitshares.org/source/bitshares/user/assets.rst

   A flexible mixture between UIA and MPA that allows 3rd parties to create their own customized MPAs. :doc:`Read more <privbta>`.

+* **Fee Backed Assets**:
+  An FBA is a token that pays you a fraction of the transaction fees generated by a particular feature that has been funded independent of BitShares.
+  :doc:`Read more <fba>`.

 All assets are equal from a technological point of view and come with more or less the same features, namely, they can be traded against each other and can be transfered within seconds.
 The differences between them are of economical